What is the International Atomic Energy Agency (IAEA)?

 What is the relationship between the IAEA and the nuclear nonproliferation regime’s treaties?

 - IAEA safeguards are integral to the establishment and verification of Nuclear-Weapon-Free Zones (NWFZ).
-As part of an NWFZ treaty, each state party adopts comprehensive safeguards agreements administered by the IAEA.
-The Central Asian NWFZ goes a step further in requiring states in the region to adopt the IAEA’s Additional Protocol, which provides the Agency with expanded monitoring authority.
-As part of the Pelindaba Treaty, the African States authorize the IAEA to verify the dismantlement and destruction of any nuclear explosives, as well as the destruction or conversion of facilities for their production (this clause arose out of South Africa’s experience with IAEA-verified nuclear weapons dismantlement)
+As part of an NWFZ treaty, each state party agrees to conclude comprehensive safeguards agreements with by the IAEA.
+The Central Asian NWFZ goes a step further in requiring states in the region to conclude an additional protocol to their CSAs, which provides the Agency with an expanded set of tools to verify the absence of undeclared nuclear material.
+As part of the Pelindaba Treaty, the African States authorize the IAEA to verify the dismantlement and destruction of any nuclear explosives, as well as the destruction or conversion of facilities for their production (this clause arose out of the IAEA’s experience in verifying the peaceful nature of South Africa’s nuclear activities after the dismantlement of its nuclear weapons program)

 What types of nuclear materials and facilities are under safeguards?